tellmeY18/cook.nix/README.md

 ## Notes

 - No impure scripting or bash is used; all orchestration is handled via pure Nix and systemd.
-- You **must** set `services.care.package` explicitly as shown above, because Nix flakes do not automatically pass outputs into module scope.
+- The overlay ensures `pkgs.care` is available by default.
+You only need to set `services.care.package` if you want to override the default.
 - For more advanced configuration, see the comments in `cook.nix/modules/care.nix`.

 ---